andikleen/pmu-tools/README.md

 To run it from other directories you can use export PATH=$PATH:/path/to/pmu-tools or symlink the tool you're interested in to /usr/local/bin or ~/bin.
-The tools automatically handle finding the python dependencies.
+The tools automatically find their python dependencies.

-When first run toplev / ocperf will automatically download the Intel event lists from https://download.01.org.
+When first run, toplev / ocperf will automatically download the Intel event lists from https://download.01.org.
 This requires working internet access.
 Later runs can be done offline.
 It's also possible to download the event lists ahead, see [pmu-tools offline](https://github.com/andikleen/pmu-tools/wiki/Running-ocperf-toplev-when-not-on-the-internet)